Doist/sqs-workers/README.md

 Don't forget to set your preferred AWS region.

-Then you will start managing two systems (most likely, from the same codebase): one of them adds messages to the queue and another one executes them.
+Then you will start managing two systems (most likely, from the same codebase): one of them adds messages to the queue, and another one executes them.

 ```python
 from sqs_workers import SQSEnv, create_standard_queue